-While Call2Recycle operates a national program across Canada, it also appreciates the unique characteristics of individual provinces, its residents, and available communication channels.
+While Call2Recycle operates a national battery program across Canada, it also appreciates the unique characteristics of individual provinces, its residents, and available communication channels.
 Knowing who to reach and how to reach them is critical to the success of any outreach and education plan.
-To that end, Call2Recycle will continue to engage in specific research to understand the nuances of the Manitoba market.
-(See Appendix C for Highlights of 2015 Ipsos Reid Research Summary and Learnings.)
+To that end, in addition harmonizing educational and promotional materials with other jurisdictions where appropriate, engagement in specific research to understand the nuances of the Manitoba market will continue.
+(See Appendix C for Highlights of 2021 Ipsos Reid Research Summary and Learnings.)